 The Interesting Network of Aqueducts and Canals in Hampi

 Hampi is covered by a network of waterways that are of various sizes.
-The network of canals connects everything in Hampi, from palaces to temples to water tanks to the agricultural lands.
+The network of canals connects everything in Hampi, from palaces to temples to water tanks to agricultural lands.

 These ancient aqueducts and canals were used to bring water from the Tungabhadra River to the water tanks and baths.
 There are aqueducts built underground that were used to supply water to the temples in Hampi.